StackExchange/stack-blog/_posts/2009-03-09-the-value-of-downvoting-or-how-hacker-news-gets-it-wrong.markdown

 It is true that **discussion on Hacker News is more serious and less incendiary than the wild-west anything goes of programming.reddit.com**.
 I've seen this firsthand, on blog articles I've written that have been posted to both sites.
 In [What I've Learned from Hacker News](http://www.paulgraham.com/hackernews.html), Paul explains:

-<blockquote>It's pretty clear now that the broken windows theory applies to community sites as well.
+> It's pretty clear now that the broken windows theory applies to community sites as well.
 The theory is that minor forms of bad behavior encourage worse ones: that a neighborhood with lots of graffiti and broken windows becomes one where robberies occur.
 I was living in New York when Giuliani introduced the reforms that made the broken windows theory famous, and the transformation was miraculous.
 And I was a Reddit user when the opposite happened there, and the transformation was equally dramatic.

-I'm not criticizing Steve and Alexis.
+> I'm not criticizing Steve and Alexis.
 What happened to Reddit didn't happen out of neglect.
 From the start they had a policy of censoring nothing except spam.
 Plus Reddit had different goals from Hacker News.
 Reddit was a startup, not a side project; its goal was to grow as fast as possible.
 Combine rapid growth and zero censorship, and the result is a free for all.
 But I don't think they'd do much differently if they were doing it again.
 Measured by traffic, Reddit is much more successful than Hacker News.

-But what happened to Reddit won't inevitably happen to HN.</blockquote>
+> But what happened to Reddit won't inevitably happen to HN.

 It's a good read for anyone interested in building communities online.
 As you might imagine, I read it with particular interest since we've been running a full blown (and far larger than I would have predicted) programming community over the last 7 months.